 Bonus: See what your wand does to the bear in the lobby.

-There are nine different food and drink spots on site, including a Dunkin Donuts, Hungry Like a Wolf pizza place, a breakfast and dinner buffet offering and more.
-Pack a few power bars for the kids to avoid the hangries, but most everything you need is on site.
+There are seven different food and drink spots on site, including a Dunkin Donuts, Hungry Like a Wolf pizza place, Camp Fire which offers a breakfast buffet as well as lunch and dinner, Buckets Incredible Cravings (right inside the water park) and a Ben & Jerry's.

 Insider tip for coffee drinkers: There's no beloved Caribou on site so your main coffee house is Dunkin Donuts.
 You have been warned.